cloudflare/cloudflare-docs/content/turnstile/refrence/widget-types.md

 ---
-title: Challenge Modes
+title: Widget Types
 pcx_content_type: reference
 weight: 6
 layout: single
 ---

-# Challenge Modes
+# Widget Types

 Every instance of Turnstile belongs to a Turnstile widget.
-It is configured on a per-widget level instead of the traditional per-zone level.
-Every widget has a mode, a sitekey, and a secret key.
+It is configured on a per-widget level.
+Every widget has a mode, a label, a sitekey, and a secret key.

 The 3 modes for Turnstile are **Managed**, **Non-Interactive**, and **Invisible**.